christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

 ## Overview of Paid Digital Marketing Attribution logic

 We outline the data ingestion, preparation and attribution logic for the Paid Media Dashboard 2.0 (henceforth referred to as **PMD 2.0** in this post).
+Refer to the [Github repo here] (https://github.com/nytm/dig-mkt/tree/develop/dags/media_dashboard).

 **Sections:**

-1. Data feeds: Digital media data sources & transformations
+1. Data source queries : Digital media data sources & transformations

-2. Attribution logic in _media_dashboard_v2.py_: mapping media delivery to validated conversions
+2. Attribution logic: mapping media delivery to validated conversions

 3. Daily processing & ingestion in Paid Media Dashboard v2.0